 If you’ve been hurt in a rear-end collision, you might have sustained injuries that are not noticeable right away.
 A doctor’s exam and X-rays can reveal issues that you don’t even realize you have.
 For these reasons, the first thing to do after a rear-end crash is to seek medical attention and document your injuries.
 The next thing to do is consult an attorney to help you get fair compensation for your damages.

-Have You Been Injured in a Rear-End Collision in Minnesota?
+Have You Been Injured in a Minnesota Car Accident?

-Our free referral service will find you the best local doctor to treat your specific injuries, as well as an experienced, local car accident lawyer to evaluate your claim and ensure that you get fair compensation if you were a victim of negligence.
-Contact us online or call 763-251-PAIN for a free consultation about your accident.
+Our Minnesota car accident free referral service will find you the best local doctor to treat your specific injuries, as well as an experienced, local car accident lawyer to evaluate your claim and ensure that you get fair compensation if you were a victim of negligence.
+Fill out the contact form below or call 763-251-PAIN for a free consultation about your accident.